parsd/wpf-state-machine-tutorial/doc/source/plan.rst

 First
    I am always strongly voting for the model layer to be self-sufficient.
 So it doesn't matter whether we want to use it in a command line tool, a GUI or on the server to drive some web-site.

-   I used namespace to seperate our three major use cases.
+   I used namespaces to separate our three major use cases.

 Second
    If you look at the typical Stateless_ examples, they set up the state machine quite differently.